thevisad/DayZ-Private-master/README.md

 6. Run `perl db_migrate.pl --password CHANGEME`.
 Replace `CHANGEME` with the password you chose in the previous step.
 Use the `--help` flag to get more information on how to set the hostname, username, or database name to suit your needs.
 7. Ensure that the database information in **ArmA2**\\bliss.ini match the values you used in the previous step.
 8. Adjust server name/passwords in `ArmA2\\Bliss\\config_deadbeef.cfg`, (`BlissLingor` for Lingor Island) where `deadbeef` is some random value generated when running repack.pl.
-9. If you would like to customize the server time, run `perl db_settings.pl tzoffset <offset>`, replacing `<offset>` with an integer number of hours (positive or negative).
-Please note that the default instance ID is 1; if you use another instance ID, you will need to run `perl db_settings.pl --instance X tzoffset <offset>`, replacing `X` with your instance ID.
+9. If you would like to customize the server time, run `perl db_utility.pl tzoffset <offset>`, replacing `<offset>` with an integer number of hours (positive or negative).
+Please note that the default instance ID is 1; if you use another instance ID, you will need to run `perl db_utility.pl --instance X tzoffset <offset>`, replacing `X` with your instance ID.
-10. If you would like to customize the starting loadout, run `perl db_settings.pl loadout <loadout>`, replacing `<loadout>` with a valid loadout string.
+10. If you would like to customize the starting loadout, run `perl db_utility.pl loadout <loadout>`, replacing `<loadout>` with a valid loadout string.
 Some examples:
 	- Default DayZ loadout - **[]**
 	- Survival loadout - **[["ItemMap","ItemCompass","ItemMatchbox","FoodCanBakedBeans","ItemKnife","FoodCanBakedBeans"],["ItemTent","ItemBandage","ItemBandage"]]**
 	- PvP loadout - **[["Mk_48_DZ","NVGoggles","Binocular_Vector","M9SD","ItemGPS","ItemToolbox","ItemEtool","ItemCompass","ItemMatchbox","FoodCanBakedBeans","ItemKnife","ItemMap","ItemWatch"],[["100Rnd_762x51_M240",47],"ItemPainkiller","ItemBandage","15Rnd_9x19_M9SD","100Rnd_762x51_M240","ItemBandage","ItemBandage","15Rnd_9x19_M9SD","15Rnd_9x19_M9SD","15Rnd_9x19_M9SD","ItemMorphine","PartWoodPile"]]**